RuneBlaze/pineapple-pen/assets/includes/api.md

 ## Normal Attack

 > Suppose that Ralph uses a "normal attack" on Slime 1, and the attack has an 80% chance of hitting.
-> In addition, the damage formula is `2 * attacker.patk - defender.pdef`.
+> In addition, the damage formula is `2 * attacker.patk - defender.pdef`, and this attack deals one knockback when hit.

 ```python
 ralph = battler("ralph")